krprzenioslo/Hystrixwiki2/Configuration.md

 #### metrics.rollingStats.numBuckets

-Number of buckets the rolling statistical window is broken into.
+This property sets the number of buckets the rolling statistical window is divided into.

-Note: The following must be true "metrics.rollingStats.timeInMilliseconds % metrics.rollingStats.numBuckets == 0" otherwise it will throw an exception.
+**Note:** The following must be true &mdash; &ldquo;`metrics.rollingStats.timeInMilliseconds % metrics.rollingStats.numBuckets == 0`&rdquo; &mdash; otherwise it will throw an exception.

 In other words, 10000/10 is okay, so is 10000/20 but 10000/7 is not.

-_Default Value:_ 10
+_Default Value:_ `10`
-_Possible Values:_ Any value that metrics.rollingStats.timeInMilliseconds can be evenly divided by.
-The result however should be buckets measuring 100s or 1000s of milliseconds.
-Performance at  high volume has not been tested with buckets <100ms.
+_Possible Values:_ Any value that `metrics.rollingStats.timeInMilliseconds` can be evenly divided by.
+The result however should be buckets measuring hundreds or thousands of milliseconds.
+Performance at high volume has not been tested with buckets &lt;100ms.
-_Default Property:_ hystrix.command.default.metrics.rollingStats.numBuckets
+_Default Property:_ `hystrix.command.default.metrics.rollingStats.numBuckets`
-_Instance Property:_ hystrix.command.[HystrixCommandKey].metrics.rollingStats.numBuckets
+_Instance Property:_ `hystrix.command.`[HystrixCommandKey]`.metrics.rollingStats.numBuckets`
 _How to Set Instance Default:_

 ```java